Loss Settlement Provisions: How Your Insurance Payout Is Actually Calculated

 For dwelling damage, the loss settlement provision typically states that the insurer will pay the lesser of:

 “Like kind and quality”is a critical phrase.
 It means the insurer must pay to restore your property to its pre-loss condition using comparable materials — not the cheapest available option.
-If your home had hardwood floors, the insurer can't pay for laminate and call it “like kind.”
-If your cabinets were custom, they can't substitute stock cabinets.
+If your home had hardwood floors, the insurer cannot pay for laminate and call it “like kind.”
+If your cabinets were custom, they cannot substitute stock cabinets.

 Personal Property (Coverage C) Settlement